jm-cook/my-smart-home/nest-hub-dashboard/README.md

 The rest of this document describes how to achieve the layout and the individual sensor cards.

 ## Grid view
 The dashboard uses the grid layout card.
-There was a problem displaying a grid layout directly on the nest hub so I first created a dashboard with a grid view, and then inserted a grid-layout card inside that.
+There was a problem displaying a grid layout directly on the nest hub so I first created a dashboard with a panel view, and then inserted a grid-layout card inside that.
 This then works and displays as you see in the images above.

 The ```yaml``` code shown below is the first part of the configuration.
 You can see that first the grid-layout is defined for the view, the ```path```, and the ```title```.
 You will also see that a custom ```theme``` is defined.
 More on that in the next sectoin.
 Next, in the ```cards``` specification, a ```custom:layout-card``` is defined.
 This is our main container for the dashboard.
 The ```layout```specifies 4 columns each taking a quarter of the width.
 We use 4 columns for the individual sensor cards, and merge into 2 columns for the date, clock and weather displays.